bradjacobs/excel-to-csv/README.md

     });
 }
 ```
-This appears to work with a lot less code.  _**BUT**_... it seems to expose a few limitations with the POI functionality.
+This is a nice solution with _A LOT_ less code.  _**BUT**_... it seems to expose a few limitations with the POI functionality.

 Namely:
 * empty cells could cause data to seemingly 'shift' to a different column
   * i.e. if no value in Column A, but is a value in Column B, then the Column B value will show up as the first value in the row.
-* Bigger Excel files (> 1MB ?) will throw an exception with message: _"The text would exceed the max allowed overall size of extracted text"_
+* Bigger Excel files (> 1 MB ?) will throw an exception with message: _"The text would exceed the max allowed overall size of extracted text"_
 * It will give data from all sheets (even if you only want one)
 * The output csv text might not have the cells quoted the way you want (subjective)
 </details>

+## TODOs
+A work item list that I _MIGHT_ get around to "eventually" (perhaps)
+* Put a more legitimate project version in the pom.xml
+* Consider making a 'release version' or something that can be referenced via maven dependency
+* Integrate a real logger into the code.
+* Add the option to 'skip/ignore' any rows/columns that are 'hidden'
+  * i.e. rows and columns that have a height/width of "0" respectively
+* Address any of the "Known Cell Formatting Issues" (above)
+* Add more JavaDocs
+* Reorganize Excel Test data for Junit tests.
+* More Unittest cleanup

 ## FinalThoughts
 I don't actively work on this project much and only make occasional tweaks just for fun.